-Chair of the Department of History and Political Science: Associate Professor Robert Klotz, Portland
+Chair of the Department of History and Political Science: Robert Klotz; Program Coordinator for History: Libby Bischof

-Associate Professor Tuchinsky is serving as Interim Dean of the College of Arts, Humanities, and Social Sciences.
+Associate Professor Tuchinsky is serving as Dean of the College of Arts, Humanities, and Social Sciences.

-Additionally, the faculties in the department offer a minor in History and a minor in Political Science.
+Additionally, the faculties in the department offer a minor in History, a minor in Political Science, and a minor in Race and Ethnic Studies.
 It is common for a student majoring in one program to be able to quickly add a minor in the other program, as there is a well-coordinated schedule of classes that allow students to maximize their studies and earn their degrees in a more effective manner.